Braemar Hotels & Resorts (BHR)

 AI Analysis | Feedback

 Mr. Stockton has served as Chief Executive Officer of Braemar Hotels & Resorts since November 2016 and as President since April 2017.
-He brings over 15 years of experience at Morgan Stanley in real estate investment banking, where he rose from an Associate to Managing Director and regional group head, serving as head of EMEA Real Estate Banking in London and co-head of the Asia Pacific Real Estate Banking Group.
-Mr. Stockton left Morgan Stanley in 2013 to become President & CEO-Americas for OUE Limited, a publicly listed Singaporean property company.
-Most recently, he served as Global Chief Operating Officer for Real Estate at Carval Investors, a subsidiary of Cargill (now AB CarVal Investors LP) with approximately $1 billion in real estate investments.
-He received an MBA in Finance and Real Estate from The Wharton School, University of Pennsylvania and a BS from Cornell University, School of Hotel Administration.
+He brings extensive real estate experience from his over 15 years at Morgan Stanley in real estate investment banking, where he progressed from an Associate to Managing Director and regional group head, leading EMEA Real Estate Banking in London and co-heading the Asia Pacific Real Estate Banking Group.
+In 2013, he became President & CEO-Americas for OUE Limited, a publicly listed Singaporean property company.
+Most recently, he served as Global Chief Operating Officer for Real Estate at Carval Investors, a subsidiary of Cargill.

 AI Analysis | Feedback